aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 In the next task, we will see how this user can launch an EC2 instance in a secure, and governed manner using AWS Service Catalog.

-### Task 1.1- Provisioning EC2 from the EC2 console
+### Task 1.2- Provisioning EC2 from AWS Service Catalog

-### Objective: Show the value prop of SNOW integration
+>todo - add from pdf

+### Task 2.1- Configure ServiceNow with access for your AWS account
+>todo - add from pdf

-1. Launch an EC2 instance from the ServiceNow dashboard
+### Task 2.2- Provisioning an AWS Service Catalog for EC2 from ServiceNow
+>todo - add from pdf

+### Task 3.1- Configure AWS to create incidents in ServiceNow
+>todo - add from pdf

-2. Create an incident in ServiceNow if instance launched is t2.medium
+### Task 3.2- Create an incident in ServiceNow by provisioning a disallowed EC2 instance size
+>todo - add from pdf